rabbitmq/rabbitmq-website/docs/federation.md

 they can connect to a specific vhost, use TLS, use multiple [authentication mechanisms](./authentication).

+Typically, federation is used to connect remote clusters.
+However, it can also be used to move data between [virtual hosts](./vhosts) within the same cluster.

 Federation documentation is organized as a number of more focussed guides:

  * [Exchange federation](./federated-exchanges): for replicating a flow of messages through an exchange to a remote cluster